18.4 The HashMap<K, V>

 lookups, the HashMap

-monitors its load factor (number of elements / number of buckets).
-When the load factor exceeds a certain threshold, the map allocates a larger array of buckets (resizing) and rehashes all existing elements, redistributing them into the new, larger table.
+monitors its load factor (number of elements / number of slots).
+When the load factor exceeds a certain threshold (meaning the table is becoming too full, increasing collision probability), the map allocates a larger array of slots (resizing) and re-inserts all existing elements into the new, larger table using their hash values.
 This resizing operation takes O(n)

-time but happens infrequently enough that the average insertion time remains O(1)
+time but happens infrequently enough that the average (amortized) insertion time remains O(1)

 .